ScottGrun/Invoice-App-FS/README.md

-# Frontend Mentor - Invoice app solution
+# Paymento - Invoice Management for Freelance (Portfolio Project)

 This is a solution to the [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
 I started this project to learn more about how to effectively leverage Typescript and manage complex state.
 At the moment, it only uses local storage as a database but I am planning on leveraging Postgres and Prisma to make this truly full-stack, I may also attempt to use stripe and SendGrid to make this properly functional.